Benykoz/gym_px4/README.md

 you can easily modify for control around all axis by modifying gymPX4_env.py

-Each time the simulation is reset a new initial and desired heigh is generated.
+Each time the simulation is reset a new initial and desired height is generated.

 Action space = [pitch rate[-1..1], roll rate[-1..1], yaw rate[-1..1], thrust[0..1]]